-May 5, 2009-Reported by Senator Baucus, Committee on Finance, without printed report.
+May 5, 2009-Committee on Finance.
+Ordered to be reported favorably.

-May 5, 2009-Placed on Senate Executive Calendar.
+- May 5, 2009-Reported by Senator Baucus, Committee on Finance, without printed report. - May 5, 2009-Placed on Senate Executive Calendar.
 Calendar No. 102.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.